 There will be out of pocket costs for afterhours telehealth, procedures, wound dressings etc. Please refer to our website – fee section for full details on our fee.

-No show / Late cancel fee will be $30 for regular hours, $40 for afterhours for standard appointments.
+No show / Late cancel fee (cancelled under 2 hours from appointment time) will be $30 for regular hours, $40 for afterhours for standard appointments and $60 for long appointments.

-PAYMENT OPTIONS – Payments can be made by cash, cheque, major credit cards (Visa/Mastercard only) and EFTPOS.
+PAYMENT OPTIONS – Payments can be made by credit cards (Visa/Mastercard only), EFTPOS Card or Apple Pay.
 Medicare claims are sent for processing online.

 Thank you for your continued support to help us provide General Practice services.